HoangTM1324/Pattern-Recognition/README.md

 # Pattern-Recognition
-This project give an insight to the newest YOLO-series model - The YOLO12 (https://docs.ultralytics.com/vi/models/yolo12/)
+This project give an insight to the newest YOLO-series model - [YOLO12](https://docs.ultralytics.com/vi/models/yolo12/)